 Use Homebase for free for just one location and unlimited employees.
-Or choose from three plans that each have limited features: Essentials at $19.95 a month for unlimited users per location, Plus at $49.95 a month for unlimited users per location, or Enterprise at $99.95 a month for unlimited users per location.
-Homebase has a free 14 day trial.
+Or choose from three plans that each has limited features: Essentials at $19.95 a month for unlimited users per location, Plus at $49.95 a month for unlimited users per location, or Enterprise at $99.95 a month for unlimited users per location.
+Homebase has a free 14-day trial.

 Price: Starts at $19.95/unlimited users/per location/month.